wallstead/allstead-dev/pages/home.md

 <img class="my-portrait" src="/static/img/willis-allstead.jpeg" alt="Willis Allstead (me)">

 I've been working as a Web Developer at [Noble Studios](https://noblestudios.com/) in Reno, NV since May of 2018.
+I get to work on some [really](https://travelnevada.com/) [cool](https://tahoesouth.com/) [websites](https://duncanchannon.com/).
 I graduated in May of 2019 with a bachelors in Computer Science & Engineering from the [University of Nevada, Reno](https://www.unr.edu/cse).

 My passion is creating things that people use and love.
 I'm currently working on an [accessibility testing](https://siteally.com) service called Siteally.
 (See my most recent project below).